patchamama/prototype-fast-dev-nodeJS-API/README.md

 **DRY (don't repeat yourself)**

-_Aiming to provide a project structure in nodeJS following good practices to achieve a fast development of an API to achieve its deploy._
+_Aiming to provide a project structure in nodeJS following good practices to achieve a fast development of an API to achieve its deployment._

 The live API link can be found, to users [here](https://prototype-fast-dev-nodejs-api-example.onrender.com/api/users) and prototypes [here](https://prototype-fast-dev-nodejs-api-example.onrender.com/api/prototypes)